 The new scheme will see the government fund up to two-thirds of the cost of home improvements of over 600,000 homes, supporting over 100,000 jobs in green construction.
 The aim of the scheme is to help homeowners become more energy-efficient, but also to help boost the economy during the coronavirus pandemic by creating jobs.

 - For most homeowners, the vouchers will be worth about two-thirds of the cost of the energy-efficient improvements, up to a maximum of £5,000 per household.

 - There are also boosted £10,000 vouchers for low-income households, where the homeowner won’t need to pay anything towards improvement costs.

 - This will be for those receiving at least one income-based or disability benefit.

 Vouchers can be used to undertake one or more of the following enhancements:

-- Double or triple glazing/secondary glazing, when replacing single glazing
+- Draught proofing; double or triple glazing; secondary glazing, when replacing single glazing

 The grant scheme is available until the end of March 2021 and applies to England only.